🗂️ 75 Districts & 18 Divisions of UP

 The 18 Divisions of Uttar Pradesh

 Below is the complete list of all 18 divisions with their headquarters and constituent districts.
-This table is one of the most important for UPSSSC preparation.
+You do not need to memorize the table in one go.
+A better method is to first identify the divisions that produce trick questions, then remember district clusters around them.

 | S.No. | Division (मण्डल) | Headquarters | Districts |